markdom/specification/1.0/markdom.md

     goto 11
     ```

 The rich text document consists of a heading, an ordered list with three list items and some plain text.
-The first list item of the ordered list contains a link. the second list item of the unordered list contains emphasized text, a hard line break and some plain text.
-The third list item of the ordered list contains a quoted text.
+The first list item of the ordered list contains a link.
+The second list item of the unordered list contains text, a hard line break and some plain text.
+The third list item of the ordered list contains a quoted emphasized text.

-The following image shows a tree of [*Markdom nodes*], i.e. a [*Markdom document*], that describes the same rich text document:
+The following image shows a tree of [*Markdom nodes*], i.e. a [*Markdom document*], that represents the same rich text document:

 ![](resource/markdom-example.png)